 Framebridge – I’ve worked with Framebridge a handful of times and have never been disappointed.
 What I like about them is that you can email them a digital file, or you can mail them a physical print.
 Either way, you choose your frame and matting options and they do the rest.
 Easy peasy.

 Simply Framed – Similar to Framebridge with options of sending in digital files or an actual print with free shipping both ways.
 Sizes range from 8×10 to 30×40.

 Craft Stores – I’ve framed a lot of prints on my own by just picking up a frame at Michaels, Hobby Lobby, A.C.
 Moore or Pat Catans.
 They also offer custom framing but sometimes it can be pricey.
 Some stores will just cut a mat for you if want your print to look a little more sophisticated.
 You can buy it from the store for a couple bucks and they might charge another couple bucks for a cutting fee.

 So if you’re looking for some easy to print artwork, hopefully this roundup will give you a good place to start.
+My friend Sarah also has an awesome post of simple & affordable art ideas including some fun DIY ones!
 If you know of any other resources or favorite print shops, I’d love to hear what they are!